 How to Safely Update ServiceDesk Plus With Service Packs

-The ServiceDesk Plus team at ManageEngine frequently release new features and fixes, which we post on our News page here.
+The ServiceDesk Plus team at ManageEngine frequently release new features and fixes, which we post on our Blog page here.
 Keeping up to date with these releases ensures your installation stays secure and you are using ServiceDesk Plus to its fullest capability.
 Read on for a quick walkthrough on how to update safely.

 Backup, Backup, Backup